Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework

-In contrast to the 1D case, bands in 2D PhC slabs can also be folded along directions other than $x$, such as the $y$-direction in square lattices.
-Since these folded bands may lie above the light line, their interaction with FP modes should also be taken into account.
-However, due to the degeneracy of the corresponding basis states—for example, $|0, \pm 1; \sigma{=}1,2 \rangle$—the existence of accidental BICs and the minimal dimension of the required Hilbert space warrant further investigation.
-When the perturbation $\delta \neq 0$ is introduced, this degeneracy is lifted at order O$(\delta)$ (see appendix~\ref{app:degen}), resulting in the perturbed bulk Bloch waves $\psi_{0,\pm; \sigma, \sigma_v}$.
-Bloch waves with different mirror symmetry $\sigma_v$ do not couple, and coupling occurs only between states that share the same $\sigma_v$ but differ in polarization index $\sigma$.
-In PhC slabs, the index $\sigma$ corresponds precisely to TE-like or TM-like polarization along the $k_x$-direction~\cite{sako05}.
-These two polarizations exhibit significant energy splitting due to their distinct reflection behavior at the interfaces $z = \pm h/2$.
-Within the framework of perturbation theory, interactions between states with smaller energy separations play a dominant role.
+In contrast to the 1D case, the bands in the 2D PhC slabs can also be folded along directions other than $x$, such as in the $y$-direction in square lattices.
+Because these folded bands may lie above the light line, their interaction with the FP modes should also be considered.
+However, owing to the degeneracy of the corresponding basis states, for example, $|0, \pm 1; \sigma{=}1,2 \rangle$, the existence of accidental BICs and the minimal dimension of the required Hilbert space warrant further investigation.
+When the perturbation $\delta \neq 0$ is introduced, this degeneracy is lifted at the order O$(\delta)$ (see supplementary section 5), resulting in the perturbed bulk Bloch waves $\psi_{0,\pm; \sigma, \sigma_v}$.
+Bloch waves with a different mirror symmetry $\sigma_v$ do not couple; coupling occurs only between states that share the same $\sigma_v$ but differ in the polarisation index $\sigma$.
+In PhC slabs, the index $\sigma$ corresponds precisely to TE-like or TM-like polarisation along the $k_x$-direction~\cite{sako05}.
+These two polarisations exhibit significant energy splitting owing to their distinct reflection behaviours at the interface $z = \pm h/2$.
+Within the framework of the perturbation theory, the interactions between states with smaller energy separations play a dominant role.
 Therefore, for a given guided-mode resonance band, a two-band model remains sufficient to capture the essential physics, as couplings to more remote bands can be neglected.